matejskubic/ser-research/BE%2Dterna-SER-Connectors/DIIA-Connector/Azure-APIM/Perform-Park-&-Perform-Post.md

 #_API Methods_

 ##`POST`**/performPost**
-Post an invoice or credit memo.
- The performPost method's main objective is to post business documents of type _pending vendor invoice_ and invoice journal.
+ The performPost method's main objective is to post business documents of type _pending vendor invoice_ and _invoice journal_.
 The type of posted document is specified by the combination of values of the request attributes named _requestOrderType_ and _postingMethod_, the following way:
 - if requestOrderType = "WIPO" OR requestOrderType = "WOPO" AND postingMethod = "pendingInvoice", the posting method will be "pendingInvoice"
 - if requestOrderType = "WOPO" AND postingMethod = "journal", the posting method will be " journal".
-- In case of any other combination of values of these input values, an error is thrown.
+- In case of any other combination of values of these input parameters, an error is thrown.

 The final value is stored in the _postingMethodString_ context variable and used later in the code.